kalimawiki/blog-writing/content/posts/sourcing-apis-for-pharma-manufacturing-in-vietnam_-challenges-and-solutions-2025-11-05.md

 Despite government ambitions to develop domestic API manufacturing, Vietnam’s current production remains small-scale and fragmented.
 The sector faces hurdles such as high capital investment requirements, lack of advanced chemical synthesis technology, limited R&D infrastructure, and challenges in meeting international quality standards.

-A 2024 report by the **Vietnam Pharmaceutical Companies Association (VNPCA)** noted that fewer than **10% of domestic manufacturers produce APIs**, mostly targeting common antibiotics, vitamins, and analgesics.
+Additionally, 90% of APIs required for domestic pharmaceutical manufacturing are imported[^2], mostly targeting common antibiotics, vitamins, and analgesics.
 Complex APIs, such as cardiovascular drugs or antiretrovirals, are still largely imported.

 ### 6. Supplier Certification and Traceability Issues